mr-exception/sonet-telegram-bot/help.md

-you can save your transactions with your friends in you telegram groups
+you can save your transactions with your friends in your telegram groups

 _commands_

 /new to create a new transaction

+or

+/new [amount] [description] to create a new transaction in one message

 /list to show the list of transactions